ai-helpers/pyspark-utils/README.md

-# AI Helpers - Pyspark utils
+# AI Helpers - PySpark utils

 `pyspark-utils` is a Python module that provides a collection of utilities to simplify and enhance the use of PySpark.
 These utilities are designed to make working with PySpark more efficient and to reduce boilerplate code.